-Jurnal Hukum dan Kenotariatan (Jurnal Hukum dan Kenotariatan - HUKENO) is a peer-reviewed journal published by Faculty of Law Hasanuddin University.
+Jurnal Hukum dan Kenotariatan (Jurnal Hukum dan Kenotariatan - HUKENO) is a peer-reviewed journal published by Master of Notary Universitas Islam Malang.
 The journal is committed to upholding the highest standards of publication ethics and takes all possible measures against any publication malpractices.
 This statement clarifies the ethical behaviour of all parties involved in the act of publishing an article in this journal as well as allegations of research misconduct, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher.
 This statement is based on the COPE Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication